-Classification of financial assets:
+Classification of financial assets

-For the purposes of classifying financial assets an instrument is an 'equity instrument' if it is a nonderivative and meets the definition of 'equity' for the issuer except for certain non-derivative puttable instruments presented as equity by the issuer.
+For the purposes of classifying financial assets an instrument is an 'equity instrument' if it is a non-derivative and meets the definition of 'equity' for the issuer except for certain non-derivative puttable instruments presented as equity by the issuer.
 All other non-derivative financial assets are 'debt instruments'.

-Financial assets measured at amortized cost:
+Financial assets measured at amortised cost:

-Debt instruments, including loans and advances are measured at amortized cost if both of the following conditions are met:
+Debt instruments, including loans and advances are measured at amortised cost if both of the following conditions are met: